baurujyan/math-learning-app/README.md

 4. If the answer is correct, the streak increases.
 If not, the streak resets to zero.
 5. Every three correct answers in a row, the difficulty level increases.
 6. The problems are generated to ensure that numbers and results never exceed 99, keeping the difficulty manageable for kids.
+7. The app remembers the user's top level across sessions using local storage.

 ## Technical Details

 - **HTML5**: Structures the content of the web application.
 - **CSS3**: Styles the application, including animations and dark mode.
-- **JavaScript**: Handles the game logic, problem generation, and user interactions.
+- **JavaScript**: Handles the game logic, problem generation, user interactions, and local storage.
-- **Local Storage**: Remembers the user's dark mode preference.
+- **Local Storage**: Remembers the user's dark mode preference and top level.

 ## Setup and Deployment